 To properly analyze the problem to be solved, we need to describe the environment in which the machine will operate, because the purpose of the machine is to influence its environment in a desirable way.
-In describing the environment, it is important to consider different types of domains, because different problem classes are distinguished by the types of the involved domains.
+In describing the environment, it is important to consider different types of domains, because different problem classes are distinguished by the types of the involved domains (e.g., it does not make sense to control a lexical domain).